DAI & Covid-19

 Do I need to wear a face covering (mask) when I visit?

 Yes.
 The DAI is a private institution devoted to public service.
-We will follow the guidance of CDC, state, county and city mandates and recommendations.
-Face coverings (masks) are required in order to enter and stay in the building and must be worn by all visitors older than 2.
+We will follow the guidance of CDC, state, county and city recommendations.
+Effective August 5, face coverings (masks) are required in order to enter and stay in the museum building and must be worn by all visitors older than 2.
 They may not be removed until guests have exited the museum.
-Based on guidelines from the CDC, face coverings (masks) have been shown to effectively prevent the spread of COVID-19, and they are now required throughout the state of Ohio.
+Based on guidelines from the CDC, face coverings (masks) have been shown to effectively prevent the spread of COVID-19.
 Visitors who are not willing to wear masks will not be admitted.
 The museum staff is excited to welcome you back.
-We hope you will visit the museum and enjoy all of the art the DAI has to offer.
+We hope you will visit the museum and enjoy all of the art the DAI has to offer..

-The DAI is initially open limited days each week: Fridays and Saturdays from 11 a.m. to 5 p.m. and Sundays from Noon to 5 p.m.
+The DAI is currently open Thursdays from 11 a.m. to 8 p.m., Fridays and Saturdays from 11 a.m. to 5 p.m. and Sundays from Noon to 5 p.m.
 We will occasionally evaluate hours based on attendance and current conditions locally.
 Any updates will be posted on the Visit page of our website.

 Can I bring a bag?